When people talk about The Corn Islands, their eyes light up.

 Scheduled ferries depart Bluefields from the river port of Rama to Big Corn every Wednesday morning around 9.00AM and return to Bluefields Thursday morning.
 The trip will take around 6 hours and cost ~ $12 USD one way.
 There may be additional trips scheduled at varying times of the year so it is best to check.

 Express buses depart Managua for Rama at 9.00 in the evening and arrive at around 3.00 in the morning.
-A one way fare will cost ~$8 USD
+A one-way fare will cost ~$8 USD

 There are supply ships leaving Rama on Thursdays which take passengers if room allows, but will take longer as they can stop for hours in Bluefields.
-This is the less reliable option but certainly one to consider if you miss the scheduled ferry.
+This is the less reliable option but certainly, one to consider if you miss the scheduled ferry.

 *Note- flight & ferry schedules will vary dependant on time of year and can change frequently.
 Always check locally before setting dates.

 There is little in the way of shopping on either island so do not rely on being able to readily get even certain basic items.
 You will find mostly small general stores and on Big Corn a larger market type store.
+If you plan to cook on the Island, stocking up on staples at a supermarket before you arrive could be wise.
+Fish and lobster are plentiful on the island.

 There is no ATM on Little Corn so make sure you have plenty of cash to tide you over.